-\subsection{Frameworks}
+\subsection{Crowd-sourcing Frameworks}

-Several frameworks have been proposed for different aspects of mobile crowd sourcing, most of them experimental. mCrowd is a mobile crowdsourcing platform that enables iPhone users to post or tag images or answer questions. mCrowd was a prototype application that demonstrated a micro-payment system rewarding the contributors.
+Several frameworks have been proposed for different aspects of mobile crowd sourcing, most of them being experimental. mCrowd is a mobile crowdsourcing platform that enables iPhone users to post or tag images or answer questions. mCrowd was a prototype application that demonstrated a micro-payment system rewarding the contributors.

 mClerk is a platform that distributes tasks and enables workers to post their responses. mClerk targeted third world users without smartphones.
 The key challenge of mClerk was to create a communication protocol that enables data transfer over text messages, enabling traditional phone users to receive complex tasks and report results.
 Both platforms focus on the active contribution of the users.

-Other frameworks target the communication protocols used in crowd source applications.
+Other frameworks target the communication protocols used in crowd sourcing applications.
 When information is both gathered and consumed by the same crowd, it is crucial to have a robust, multi-source, multi-destination multicast infrastructure.
 Fan-Bai et al proposed such a system for vehicular networks.
 Demirbas et al developed an overlay that uses Twitter to distribute sensor information.
 Szabo et al investigated the use of XMPP as a carrier protocol for crowdsourced applications.

+Haderer et al presented the design of a crowd sensing framework called APISENSE.

+In [] they identify the main challenges that they face.
+Their solution, a multi-cloud based SsaS platform focuses on the serving architecture.

+They promote a multi-tenant approach to increase security, privacy and robustness.
+APISENSE is composed of a central cloud component and of discrete sensing nodes, each running in the cloud.
+Sensing tasks are defined using their domain specific language.
+These definitions are then processed by a Software Production Line that creates the cloud based sensing nodes.
+Device users are then prompted to join these sensing nodes.
+APISENSE takes a cloud centric approach, focusing on the gathering, storage and processing of the received data.
+Aiming to solve the same problem, with DroidLab we take a more client centric approach.

+Our solution is designed to comply with Android application guidelines.
+By adjusting DroidLab to the Android eco system, we believe that it will be more appealing and more trustworthy to the users, resulting in higher level of engagement.

-MEDUSA is an experimental framework that enables the execution of sensing tasks on a swarm of devices connected to a cloud based server.
+MEDUSA is also an experimental framework that enables the execution of sensing tasks on a swarm of devices connected to a cloud based server.
 Ryong Ra et al created a scripting language MedScript and a prototype of the runtime.
-MedScript introduced an abstraction that helps describe crowdsourcing tasks along with language constructs that map to user involvement like requesting user input or user actions and rewarding users.
+MedScript introduced an abstraction that helps to describe crowdsourcing tasks along with language constructs that map to user involvement, like requesting user input or user actions and rewarding users.
 MEDUSA also defines a software architecture and provides a reference implementation for cloud-backed crowd sourcing frameworks.

-Opposed to MEDUSA DroidLab focuses on automated sensing.
-We designed our framework to be able to operate in the background, but taking in consideration the user's resources: our first contribution is a detailed permission and quota management system that gives full control to the user of DroidLab's activity.
+As opposed to MEDUSA, DroidLab focuses on automated sensing.
+We designed our framework to be able to operate in the background, but taking in consideration the user's resources.
+Our first contribution is a detailed permission and quota management system that gives full control to the users who run the DroidLab framework on their phones.

-Our second contribution is the plugin-based design that allows the framework to be tailored to the devices capabilities.
-There exist several thousand different makes of Android devices, dozens of sensors, several different network stack implementations with different feature sets, and many different type of usages.
+Our second contribution is the plugin-based design that allows the framework to be tailored to the capabilities of the specific device.
+There exist several thousand different makes of Android devices, dozens of sensors, several different network stack implementations with different feature sets, and many different types of usages.
 DroidLab contains different plugins for different sensors and data types.
 This enables the user to configure his DroidLab installation to his comfort zone.
 We took in account the permission system of Android, and designed the framework to require only network access in itself.